BrunoRiibeiro/Snake-Game/Readme.md

 R: Restart the game

-The pices played are the "Gran Vals" by Francisco Tárrega, also knew as nokia ringtone, and the reverse charge call tone in Brazil.
+The pices played are the "Gran Vals" by Francisco Tárrega, also known as nokia ringtone, and the reverse charge call tone in Brazil.
 I transcribed both of them using the pyxeleditor.

 *Created by Bruno in 2021*